proneetv/hypothesis/README.md

 This repository holds the files which were used to do a computational analysis for the following:

-- One dimensional Schrodinger Equation
+- Schrodinger Equations - Harmonic Oscillator, N degree potentials, Morse Potential
 - Schrodinger Equation for central potentials
 - Scattering from a potential
 - The Variational Method